JoeyChuang1/ESG-WEBSITE/README.md

 In the server directory, create a .env file and add the following variables (adjust as needed):

 env
+複製
 MONGO_URI=your_mongodb_connection_string
 PORT=5000
 JWT_SECRET=your_jwt_secret
 Usage
 Start the backend server:

+bash
+複製
 cd server
 npm start
 Start the frontend application:

+bash
+複製
 cd client
 npm start
-Access the application: Open your browser and go to http://localhost:3000.
+Access the application:

+Open your browser and navigate to http://localhost:3000.

 Deployment
 The project is deployed on Vercel.
 You can view the live application here: https://esg-website-ten.vercel.app/

 Contributing
 Contributions are welcome!
-If you’d like to help improve the project:
+To contribute:

 Fork the repository.